den-materials/sql-intro/readme.md

 your_user_name=#
 ```

+>Note: If you get an error about a `Library not loaded`, you may need to reinstall `postresql` with the following command `brew reinstall postgresql`.

 Great!
-You've entered the PostgreSQL equivalent of IRB: now, you can execute PSQL commands, or PostgreSQL's version of SQL.
+You've entered the PostgreSQL equivalent of the node REPL: now, you can execute PSQL commands, or PostgreSQL's version of SQL.

 Let's use these commands, but before we can, we must create a database.
 Let's call it wdi: